I check about 30 tech news sources every morning.

 Best For: Anyone focused on emerging tech and AI.

-It’s an AI-powered news reader that learns fast.
-Really fast.
-After a few days of use, it starts surfacing long-form articles from sources you’ve never heard of but should have been reading all along.
+It’s an AI-powered news reader that learns fast, really fast.
+After a few days of use, it starts surfacing long-form articles from sources you’ve never heard of but should’ve been reading all along.

 The summarization tool is what sets it apart.
 You can grasp complex technical concepts in seconds without losing the important details.

-If you’re wondering which news app is the best scookietech for your specific needs, it depends on how deep you want to go.
-But these two will get you closer to the source than most alternatives.
+If you’re wondering which news app is the best scookietech for your specific needs, it really comes down to how much detail you’re after.
+These two, though?
+They’ll get you closer to the actual source than what you’ll find elsewhere.

 Picking an app is just the start.